ankraft/ACME-oneM2M-CSE/README.md

 Please see the [Changelog](CHANGELOG.md) for the detailed list of changes.

-### Important: Changed CSE bootstrapping
-Before this release the initial resources to bootstrap the CSE were JSON scripts that were imported at the CSE's startup phase.
-With this release this is changed to running the script *startup.as* that [imports the initial resources](docs/Importing.md#resources).

 ### Highlights in this release

-- &lt;timeSyncBeacon> resource type support
+- &lt;crossResourceSubscription> and &lt;semanticDescriptor> resource types support.
-- Guided setup process to create the initial configuration file
-- Adapted announcements and time-series procedures to latest R4 changes
+- Support for semantic queries and semantic discovers.
+- [wifilient] and [dataCollect] management object specializations support.
-- Support for the Upper Tester interface defined in oneM2M's TS-0019
+- Support for *blocking UPDATE* notification event type.
-- Adding scripting support to the CSE that can be used through the console, the Upper Tester, CSE events and notifications, and other
-- Improved the CSE console (e.g. drawing graph diagrams from &lt;contentInstance> resources, dark & light theme)
+- Various improvements: Support for *expirationCounter* and notification statistics (&lt;subscription> and &lt;crossResourceSubscription>).
-- Added support for BLOCKING UPDATE notification event type
+- Added CORS (Cross-Origin Resource Sharing) support for http binding.
-- Improved announced resources (e.g. bi-directional update)
+- Various new commands and macros for scripting interpreter and the console.
+- Improved definition of enumeration values for validation.
+- Changed subscription notification handling to asynchronous.
+- Improved request timeouts, especially for the http binding.
-- Improved validation of complex attributes
+- Improved internal handling of requests sent by the CSE itself.
-- And, as usual, many improvements, bug fixes, and performance improvements
+- And, as usual, many improvements, bug fixes, and performance improvements.

 ## Acknowledgements